alexwilson/frontend/_posts/2017-01-01-using-ipv6-in-aws.md

 - From auto-assign IP settings, enable IPv6

 ### 4) Update VPC route table to add IPv6 route to the IGW. ###
-- By default, VPC route tables have 0.0.0.0/0 routed through a default Internet Gateway.
+- By default, VPC route tables have `0.0.0.0/0` routed through a default Internet Gateway.
-- We want to add a route with a Destination of "::/0" through the IGW.
+- We want to add a route with a Destination of `::/0` through the IGW.

 ### 5) Adjust Security Groups to allow IPv6 connections. ###
 - Both newly created and historic SGs come with IPv4 rules pre-configured.
 - You will want to add new rules for inbound and outbound IPv6 connectivity.
 - Same pattern as before, and in regions which support IPv6 you'll find that new defaults have been added for IPv6 wildcards.
 Unfortunately, you will have to double-up on rules.
-- For inbound traffic, you can edit your existing rules and add the appropriate IPv6 CIDR to the end. e.g. "0.0.0.0/0" becomes "0.0.0.0/0, ::/0".
+- For inbound traffic, you can edit your existing rules and add the appropriate IPv6 CIDR to the end, separated by a comma.  e.g. `0.0.0.0/0` becomes `0.0.0.0/0, ::/0`.
 - Concerning outbound IPv6, it may be set up by default, if so you can safely skip the rest of this.
 - You should be safe to allow all outbound traffic, using the same IPv6 CIDR as above!
 - When altering existing outbound SG rules, at the very least make sure to enable IPv6 ICMP